gprinslow/iOS-and-Rails-Development-Startup-Guide/ios-rails_startup_guide.markdown

 ### 3.2.
 Browser

 1. Web browsers are a personal choice but it is advisable to install up-to-date versions of popular browsers to cross-check for compatibility and appearance testing.
-	*	I personally use Chrome regularly and cross-check on FireFox and Safari.
+2. I personally use Chrome regularly and cross-check on FireFox and Safari.
+The Firebug add-on for FireFox can be very useful for inspecting problematic HTML/CSS.

 ### 3.3.
 Ruby Version Manager (RVM)